 Without further ado, here they are!

 The Vespa museum in Pontedera, Tuscany, welcomes you not with racy Vespas and photos of celebrities, nor dashing ad campaigns.
 Those wait inside.
 Instead there’s a memorial and a polished aerobatic trainer plane, monuments to the man who began his career in aeronautical engineering but who achieved fame with a much smaller machine: the Vespa.
+It's an undeniably cool thing to do in Tuscany.

 “This is the classic ragù that my grandmother taught me: a delicious, versatile sauce that can be used in many ways.
 Added to lasagne, any type of pasta, served with meatballs…” Lella from Cuoche in Vacanza